The Reality of Parenting in the Digital Age! What You Need to Know

 The Problem of Phones at Bedtime

-- Establish a “No Phones Before Bed” rule, ideally an hour before sleep.
+- Introduce a No Phones Before Bed policy—at least an hour before sleep.

-Recognizing and Addressing Cyberbullying
+Recognising and Addressing Cyberbullying

-- Sudden changes in mood or behaviour
+- Sudden mood swings or behaviour changes

-- Reluctance to discuss online activities
+- Hesitation around devices or refusal to discuss online life

 Could More Parental Involvement Have Prevented the Tragedy in Adolescence?